Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Introduction

-Some 3D-aware image generation methods~\cite{yen2020inerf,chanmonteiro2020pi-GAN} combine NeRF with the generative model by extending the neural radiance fields with latent conditioning, referred to as Generative Neural Radiance Fields (GNeRF).
-In detail, the 3D coordinates are sampled from random camera poses and then used as input to an implicit function along with additional latent codes.
-As in regular NeRF, this function is used to predict density and RGB color.
-However, these methods are compute-intensive and memory inefficient since they require lots of sample points in each ray.
-Thus, they are limited to low-resolution and low-quality generation.
-To address this issue, GIRAFFE~\cite{GIRAFFE} learns to generate low-resolution feature fields and use a convolution-based neural rendering module to map the rendered features into the high-resolution output.
-However, it suffers from serious view-inconsistency problems.
-To improve generation quality and view-consistency, lots of approaches~\cite{orel2021stylesdf,chan2021efficient,zhang2022multi} borrow ideas from StyleGAN and integrate the `Style-modules' into the implicit function (\emph{e.g.}, SIREN~\cite{chanmonteiro2020pi-GAN}) or neural rendering module.
-Additionally, some novel algorithms and losses have been elaborately designed for 3d-aware generation, such as tri-planes~\cite{chan2021efficient} or multiple-view warping loss~\cite{zhang2022multi}.
-While these models create high-quality and view-consistent images, they lack the control and disentangling abilities.
-As explained in VolumeGAN~\cite{xu20213d} , some models are limited to local receptive fields with MLPs, and it is hard to extract global structures from their internal representation.
+Some 3D-aware image generation methods~\cite{yen2020inerf,chanmonteiro2020pi-GAN} combine NeRF with generative models by extending neural radiance fields with latent conditioning, called Generative Neural Radiance Fields (GNeRF).
+3D coordinates are sampled from random camera poses and used as input to an implicit function with latent codes.
+This function predicts the density and the RGB color.
+However, these methods are compute-intensive and memory inefficient because they sample many rays in the entire 3D-volume space and require a feed-forward process for each point.
+They are limited to low-resolution and low-quality generation.
+To improve generation quality and view-consistency, many approaches~\cite{orel2021stylesdf,chan2021efficient,zhang2022multi} borrow ideas from StyleGAN and integrate the `Style-modules' into the implicit function (\emph{e.g.}, SIREN~\cite{chanmonteiro2020pi-GAN}) or neural rendering module.
+Some novel algorithms and losses have been carefully designed for 3D-aware generation, such as tri-planes~\cite{chan2021efficient} or multiple-view warping loss~\cite{zhang2022multi}.
+Although these models create high-quality, view-consistent images, they lack control and disentangling abilities.
+As explained in VolumeGAN~\cite{xu20213d}, some models are limited to local receptive fields with MLPs, and extracting global structures from their internal representation is difficult.
 Thus, VolumeGAN utilizes a 3D feature volume module for querying coordinate descriptors, enabling independent controls on the texture and structure factors.
-However, VolumeGAN is still limited to the vital quality and view-consistency problems.
-Moreover, it does not support attribute controls for face manipulation.
+However, VolumeGAN still faces quality and view consistency challenges and does not support attribute controls for face manipulation.
+Recently, some papers~\cite{sun2022fenerf,sun2022controllable,sun2022next3d,sun2022ide,gao2023sketchfacenerf} utilize the 3DMM mesh or semantic masks as a condition to edit or control the 3D face avatar.
+Mesh-guided methods~\cite{sun2022next3d,sun2022controllable} prioritize expression and head pose transfer but may struggle with appearance editing like ``Hair Color'' manipulation.
+Mask-guided methods~\cite{sun2022ide,sun2022fenerf,gao2023sketchfacenerf} excel in local attribute editing.
+However, they may be less effective for global attribute manipulation.
+An important consideration for both mesh-guided and mask-guided methods is the requirement to train models from scratch, which demands significant computational resources.
+This high computational cost is an important aspect to keep in mind when considering the feasibility and scalability of these methods.